 Book and Journal Club

-Partnering with NYU Langone’s Postdoctoral Training program to maximize our impact on the entire NYU Langone community, we are starting a Book and Journal Club to discuss important topics and facilitate crucial conversations.
-Our first book to be discussed is Superior: The Return of Race Science by Angela Saini.
+Partnering with NYU Langone’s Postdoctoral Training program and the Vilcek Institute of Graduate Biomedical Sciences to maximize our impact on the entire NYU Langone community, we are starting a Book and Journal Club to discuss important topics and facilitate crucial conversations.

 We understand that two critical components of success in academia are networking and sharing research progress.
 Therefore each member of our cohort is given $750 towards travel to present at conferences and attend workshops.